Coder-RD/SQL-Challenge/README.md

 Names must be arranged in **alphabetical order within each occupation**.

-When an occupation has fewer names than another occupation, the remaining positions must contain **NULL** values.
+When an occupation has fewer names than another occupation, the remaining positions contain `NULL` values.

 ---